adokun15/fibonacci/README.md

     # Default Time
     t = 0

-    # Called for nTH number of time
+    # Called for nTH number of time: a recursive function
     Fibonacci_Series(inputs[x])

     # The time the program ends for n Input